 Designate a sober skipper!
 Boat owners/operators are responsible for the safety and wellbeing of everyone on board.
 Operating a boat while under the influence of alcohol or drugs is not only unsafe—it's illegal.
 Washington state's Boating Under the Influence (BUI) law applies to all boats including kayaks, canoes, rowboats and inflatable fishing rafts.
 Learn more about boating sober.

 Understand weather, tides and currents

 Certain conditions can make boating extremely hazardous and weather can change fast.
 It is a critical smart boating practice for you to check the correct weather forecast and understand what it means for your boating activity.
 You also need to be prepared if it changes.
 For example, high wind speeds usually mean choppy waves.
 The smaller the boat the higher the risk of capsizing.
 There are five vital checks you need to understand before you head out.
-Read our weather fact sheet to learn more.
+Read our Read our weather fact (PDF) to learn more.
 Checking weather apps on a smartphone doesn't count!
 Unless it's specifically a marine weather app.

 Project against cold water immersion

 Don't be fooled by warm air temperatures because in Washington many waterways are below 60 degrees all year.
 Even lakes and rivers.
 Water under 60 degrees is dangerous if you fall in unexpectedly.
 It's not hypothermia you need to worry about, there are four stages of cold water immersion.
 If you survive long enough to get hypothermia, you've done well; most drown at the first stage and in the first few minutes from cold water shock.
 Take caution and be prepared.
 Protect yourself by always wearing your life jacket and dress for water immersion.
 Especially if you're in a boat under 21 feet, like a kayak, rowboat or small fishing boat, which has a higher risk of capsizing.
 Learn more about cold water shock.